HIGH-FASHION HOOPERS: Rockets, Warriors pre-game fashion

-The Houston Rockets entered Toyota Center on Monday looking game-ready but relaxed entering their locker room before game one of the Western Conference Finals.
+The Houston Rockets are looking game-ready but relaxed entering their locker room each game of the Western Conference Finals.

-Trevor Ariza was seen sporting a white button down shirt with neck covering collar.

-Center Clint Capela channeled "Black Panther" and the kingdom of Wakanda with a basketball jersey.
-On the back, the name "Killmonger," who is the villain in the Marvel Studios epic, takes up the back of the jersey.

 Always representing 🤘-Town! pic.twitter.com/csAIz0UJXE— Houston Rockets (@HoustonRockets) May 14, 2018